The Forerunner

 5 So Jesus began to speak to them: “See to it that no one leads you astray; 6 for many will come in my name, saying, ‘I am he,’ and will deceive many.
 7 And whenever you hear of wars and rumors of wars, don’t be alarmed or shaken; such things must take place, but the end is still to come.3 8 For nation will rise against nation, and kingdom against kingdom; and in various places there will be earthquakes and famines.
 These are the beginning of the birth pains.

 9 “But as for you, be on your guard!4 They will hand you over to the local courts, and you will be flogged in the synagogues.
-Moreover, because of me you will stand before governors and kings, to bear witness5 to them.
-10 Indeed, the gospel must first be preached to all nations.
+Moreover, because of me you will stand before governors and kings, to testify to them.5 10 Indeed, the gospel must first be proclaimed to all nations.
 11 But whenever they arrest you and hand you over to the authorities, don’t concern yourselves beforehand about what you will say.
 Rather, say whatever is given to you in that hour, for it is not you who are speaking, but the Holy Spirit.
 12 And brother will deliver brother to death, and a father his child; and children will rise up against their parents and have them put to death; 13 and because of my name you will be hated by all.
 But he who endures to the end will be saved.

 A Great Tribulation